dburckh/AndroidLibRaw/README.md

 A note on submodules:

 If you want to new version of the LibRaw or LibRawCMake, you can update the submodules.
 Use caution updating the actual LibRaw/LibRawCMake code, updating submodule code can be tricky.

-## Building the libraw.aar
-No pre-builts just yet, but you can build the aar from the command line:

-`gradlew libraw::assemble`

-It usually ends up under ./libraw/build/outputs/aar

 ## Benefits
 - Decodes the actual raw data.
 BitmapFactory shows the embedded JPEG, if available